Itrax XRF Core Scanner

-You can expect very good detection limits for all detected elements.
-Determination of PPM level concentrations of elements is a matter of one or a few seconds per scan point for almost all chemical elements.
 Each measurement is performed close to the sample surface, without touching it.
-Itrax keeps track of this distance at every point along the sample, and placed the measuring equipment in the right position, also when the surface is somewhat uneven.
-This feature saves a lot of time compared to solutions that need to move the measuring device up and down between each point.
+Itrax keeps track of the topography at every point along the sample, and performs the measurements at the right height above the surface, also when the surface is somewhat uneven.
+This feature saves a lot of time, without need to move the measuring device up and down to touch the surface at each point.

-The scanning increment size, or step size, is variable, allowing for quick overview scans as well as detailed high resolution scans.
-Itrax does not lose speed as the step size is decreased, unlike most XRF scanners.
-This is a really time saving feature for high resolution scanning.
+The scanning step size is variable, allowing for quick overview scans as well as detailed high resolution scans.
+Itrax has a very useful feature in that it does not lose speed as the step size is decreased.
+This is an in-house Cox Analytical construction and a really time saving feature for high resolution scanning.
 The smaller the steps, the more time saved, making a big difference at steps of one millimeter or less per point.
-This difference grows with smaller steps because Itrax has no slit system to decrease the beam size.
-Slits decrease the x-ray intensity at the same time as they decrease the beam size, while instead Itrax is equipped with a unique scanning x-ray beam construction where the x-ray intensity is not lost.

 Itrax Core Scanner is non destructive and does not touch the sample surface during analysis.
 This saves a lot of scan overhead time, makes this instrument good at handling sample cracks, and allows for good analyses also of the rounded surface of drill cores.

-The software has a graphical user interface which is easy to handle and puts the user in control of the scan parameters.
-One of many unique software features is the analytical quality feedback from the software, giving the user an indication of the data quality, point by point.
-Our in-house software for element quantification delivers robust quantitative data for all elements in good accordance with other techniques, based on calibration with certified reference standards.
-Our staff stays in contact with the users to give support.
-We know this instrument, and we know x-ray physics, so we can answer your questions when it comes to x-rays.
+The software has a graphical user interface which is easy to handle.
+One of many useful software features is the analytical quality feedback from the software, giving the user an indication of the data quality, point by point.